rossetti/KSLBook/docs/07-Chapter7.md

     private val typeMap = mapOf(highRV to 1, mediumRV to 2, lowRV to 3)
 ```

 We will use these constructs within the patient processes.
-In the following code, we use the `serviceRv` to randomly assign the service time distribution for the patient and then use the map to assign the patient's priority based on the service setting.
+In the following code, we use the `serviceRV` to randomly assign the service time distribution for the patient and then use the map to assign the patient's priority based on the service setting.
 The `clinicProcess` starts with a test to see if the low priority patient that arrives will balk if the doctor's waiting queue has too many people.
 If so, we collect statistics on the balking and exit the process.

 ```kt
     private inner class Patient : Entity() {